HrRodan/adventofcode2019/day17/README.md

 After visiting every part of the scaffold at least once, how much dust does the vacuum robot report it has collected?

-Answer:
+Your puzzle answer was 982279.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.

 You can also [Shareon Mastodon] this puzzle.